Maayanshani25/valkey-glide-wiki/General-Concepts.md

 For most scenarios, you can update the password without immediate re-authentication.
 However, for cases like IAM authentication where tokens need to be refreshed periodically (e.g., every 12 hours), you can utilize the `immediateAuth`/`immediate_auth` option to re-authenticate immediately.

+* *Note that the functionality does not rotate the password on the server-side.
+It only updates the client-side password to maintain secure connections.*

 **Benefits:**

-- **Seamless Password Rotation**: Rotate passwords without interrupting service.
+- **Seamless Password Update**: Update passwords without interrupting service.
 - **Enhanced Security**: Regularly update passwords to mitigate unauthorized access risks.
 - **Operational Efficiency**: Simplify password management and reduce maintenance overhead.